nuxeo/doc.nuxeo.com-client-java/src/java/user-group.md

 ## Search

-APIs below are available to search user / group:
+APIs below are available to search user/group:
 - searchUser which takes a pattern
 - searchUser which takes a pattern, current page index and page size
 - searchGroup which takes a pattern